simonhw/beekeeping/README.md

 CSS code in the Why Become a Beekeeper section that makes the four divs arrange into a grid on smaller screen sizes was inspired by the Meetup Times section in the Code Institute Love Running Walkthrough Project.
 - [Code Institute - Meetup Times](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/5.3-meetup-times)

-Code in the Thank You page on line 11 was provided by CI Mentor Graeme Taylor during the second mentor meeting.
+Code in the Thank You page on line 13 was provided by CI Mentor Graeme Taylor during the second mentor meeting.

-Code used to push the footer to the bottom of the Thank You and 404 pages was found on the website 30 Second of Code.
+Code used to push the footer to the bottom of the Thank You and 404 pages was found on the website 30 Seconds of Code.
 - [30secondsofcode.org - Footer at the Bottom](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/)

 ### Content